MicrosoftDocs/m365copilot-docs/docs/publish.md

 For **Graph connectors within Teams apps**, ensure your app meets all applicable [Microsoft Commercial Marketplace certification policies](#microsoft-365-and-copilot-program), then submit your app package to Microsoft Partner Center through the **Microsoft 365 and Copilot program** as a *Teams app*.
 For more info, see [Make your Microsoft Graph connector available for other organizations](/graph/connecting-external-content-deploy-teams#make-your-microsoft-graph-connector-available-for-other-organizations-in-the-teams-admin-center).

 Once validated and approved by Microsoft, your app is an active offer in the Microsoft Commercial Marketplace and ready for IT enablement.
-Once enabled by an IT administrator, it appears in the **Copilot agents** category of the store within Microsoft Teams.
+Once enabled by an IT administrator, it appears in the **Agents** category of the store within Microsoft Teams.

 > [!NOTE]
-> The *Microsoft 365 and Copilot program* for Microsoft Partner Center is currently limited to Graph connectors within Teams apps.
-Standalone Graph connector publishing through Partner Center is not currently available.
+> The *Microsoft 365 and Copilot program* for Microsoft Partner Center is currently limited to Microsoft Graph connectors within Teams apps.
+Standalone Microsoft Graph connector publishing through Partner Center is not currently available.